spectrocloud/librarium/content/docs/06-integrations/00-frp.md

     ```

 - Any requests to the Kubernetes API server, such as kubectl commands, will be routed to the reverse proxy.
-The reverse proxy will forward the request to the to the intended client, which is the Kubernetes cluster's API server.
-The Kubernetes cluster's API server will authenticate the request and reply back with the proper response.
+The reverse proxy will forward the request to the intended client, which is the Kubernetes cluster's API server.
+The Kubernetes cluster's API server will authenticate the request and reply with the proper response.

 Users can attach this pack to a [cluster profile](/cluster-profiles).
-This pack installs the Spectro Proxy client in the workload clusters and configures the cluster's API server to point to a managed proxy server.
+The pack installs the Spectro Proxy client in the workload clusters and configures the cluster's API server to point to a managed proxy server.

 <br />